min2ha/ukwa-site/content/target/44722/index.en.md

   "subject": "Brexit"
 }

-# Slaughter and May: Brexit essentials: Navigating uncharted seas: a practical guide for businesses

 In the aftermath of vote to leave the EU, this briefing considers the key steps to be taken by corporates and other businesses to address the post-referendum risks and challenges.
 It then analyses some key implications for certain practice areas.